ashki23/Python-notes/python-vs-spark.md

 relies on both hard drives and RAMs (in many cases store the data on hard drives to prevent RAMs’ overflow).
-Using hard drives makes the read/write process much slower and can increase the time and this is the sacrifice that we need to make when the data is large\!
+Using hard drives makes the read/write process much slower and can increase the time and this is the sacrifice that we need to make when the data is large!

 ## When using Python